Dasht-i-Leili massacre

-The Dasht-i-Leili massacre occurred in December 2001 during the U.S. invasion of Afghanistan when 250 to 2,000 Taliban prisoners were shot and/or suffocated to death in metal shipping containers while being transferred by Junbish-i Milli soldiers under the supervision of forces loyal to General Rashid Dostum from Kunduz to Sheberghan prison in Afghanistan.
-The site of the graves is believed to be in the Dasht-e Leili desert just west of Sheberghan, in the Jowzjan Province.

-Some of the prisoners were survivors of the Battle of Qala-i-Jangi in Mazar-i-Sharif.
-In 2009, Dostum denied the accusations.
-According to all sources, many of the prisoners died from suffocation inside the containers, and some witnesses claimed that those who survived were shot.
-The dead were buried in a mass grave under the authority of Commander Kamal.

-The allegations have been investigated since 2002 by Physicians for Human Rights (PHR).
-PHR conducted two forensic missions to the site under the auspices of the United Nations in 2002.
-In 2008, PHR reported that the grave had been tampered with.

-Controversy over responsibility and scale
+In December 2001, between 250 and 2,000 Taliban insurgents who had surrendered to the National Islamic Movement of Afghanistan (part of the Northern Alliance) were massacred while being transported to Sheberghan Prison in the Jowzjan Province.
+Fighters loyal to General Abdul Rashid Dostum tightly packed the prisoners into shipping containers in Kunduz and sealed them inside, while denying them water and sustenance, and reportedly shot all those who had not died of suffocation by the time the convoy arrived at Sheberghan.
+The prisoners' corpses were subsequently buried in mass graves throughout the Leili Desert.

+Controversy emerged following allegations of American involvement, particularly after the 2002 documentary Afghan Massacre: The Convoy of Death was published by Scottish journalist Jamie Doran and screened for the European Parliament.
+That same year, teams were dispatched by Physicians for Human Rights (PHR) and the United Nations to conduct forensic investigations in the Leili Desert, where mass graves containing recently deceased bodies were discovered, with their autopsy reports revealing causes of death that were consistent with the means of homicide that had been described by eyewitness testimonies.

+In 2008, PHR reported that the mass graves had been tampered with since the initial investigation.
+The massacre was not widely covered in American mass media until July 2009, when Dostum denied that his troops had perpetrated the massacre shortly after the Obama administration publicly "ordered national security officials to look into allegations that the Bush administration resisted efforts to investigate a CIA-backed Afghan warlord over the killings of hundreds of Taliban prisoners in 2001."

+Events

+Siege of Kunduz and Taliban surrender

-In late 2001, around 8,000 Taliban fighters, including Chechens, Uzbeks and Arabs as well as suspected members of al-Qaeda, surrendered to the Junbish-i Milli faction of Northern Alliance General Abdul Rashid Dostum, a U.S. ally in the war in Afghanistan, after the siege of Kunduz.
+In late 2001, around 8,000 Taliban fighters, including Chechens, Uzbeks and Arabs, as well as suspected members of al-Qaeda, surrendered to the Junbish-i Milli faction of Northern Alliance General Abdul Rashid Dostum, a U.S. ally in the war in Afghanistan, after the siege of Kunduz.
 Several hundred of the prisoners, among them American John Walker Lindh, came to be held in Qala-i-Jangi, a fort near Mazar-i-Sharif, where they staged a bloody uprising which took several days to quell.
 The remaining 7,500 were loaded onto containers for transport to Sheberghan Prison, a journey that in some cases took several days.
 Human rights advocates say hundreds or thousands of them went missing.